 - In the process you might have some differences with your supervisor and later your committee.
 Sure you can dig in your heels it is your thesis after all.
 But you have to ask yourself do your really want it that way or do you just want to be done?
 Most people will never read the thesis but rather the papers that are published from it.
 If you can deal with it just give in most of the time.
 Then the one time or two you can dig in and stick to your guns if it’s important to you.

 - If you use this schedule and you supervisor doesn’t super suck, you’ll be getting their edits as you are still writing.
 If you can deal with the edits as they come in.
 Let’s be honest most of them don’t really matter and it’s totally the kind of work that you can do while sipping a glass of wine and watching a video after you’re done writing for the day.
 Then it’s 20 pages at a time not over 100 in a single go.
 When you hand in your last section your first draft is already edited.

 - If you can find a thesis buddy even if you have to search for someone new.
 My best grad school friend happened too be writing at the same time as me and it was such a help to vent to someone who understood why we both had such greasy hair!

 Whatever conditions you are writing your thesis in these tips will help.
 For most of us though they weren’t ideal.
-I can’t imagine trying to save some of this time during a pandemic with no problem with thesis writing but sometimes in grad school you gotta do what you gotta do.
-So don’t shoot the questioner but how long did it take you to write your thesis?
+I can’t imagine trying to save some of this time during a pandemic with no problems with thesis writing.
+But sometimes in grad school you gotta do what you gotta do.
+So don’t shoot the questioner… but how long did it take you to write your thesis?
 What’s your number one tip for progressing through the progress and how are you dealing with post-graduate research right now?
 Leave it in the comments below!